grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ## [plugin.plugin_id]

-This section allows to configure plugin-specific settings. `plugin_id` must be replaced with the plugin id present in `plugin.json`.
+This section allows to configure plugin-specific settings.
+Replace the `plugin_id` attribute with the plugin ID present in `plugin.json`.

-Properties described in this section are available for all plugins, but must be set for each plugin.
+Properties described in this section are available for all plugins, but you must set them individually for each plugin.

 ### tracing

 > **Note**: Available in Grafana v9.5.0 or later, and [OpenTelemetry must be configured as well](#tracingopentelemetry).

-If `true`, propagate the tracing context to the plugin backend and enable tracing (if it supports it).
+If `true`, propagate the tracing context to the plugin backend and enable tracing (if the backend supports it).

 <hr>